-Taken together, this report will refer to 'offences under the Protection from Eviction Act 1977' as reported in five contexts:
+Taken together, this update report follows the methodology of the 2021 original in referring to 'offences under the Protection from Eviction Act 1977' as reported in five data points:

-- Logged as part of local authority H-CLIC returns on people presenting to the local authority as either homeless or threatened with homelessness; - Centralised data collection by Citizens Advice caseworkers logging complaints made by individuals; - Centralised data collection by Shelter caseworkers logging complaints made by individuals; - Cases dealt with by the Legal Aid Agency; and - Safer Renting Caseload Data.
+- Logged as part of local authority H-CLIC returns on people presenting to the local authority as either homeless or threatened with homelessness; - Centralised data collection by Citizens Advice caseworkers logging complaints made by individuals; - Centralised data collection by Shelter caseworkers logging complaints made by individuals;

+- Cases dealt with by the Legal Aid Agency; and - Safer Renting Caseload Data.

-A brief summary of each data collection mode follows.
+A brief summary of each data collection mode

-H-CLIC Data
+H-CLIC data

-Since 1996, each local authority has been obliged to submit a quarterly summary of homelessness activity in order to log the incidence of homelessness and local authorities' response to acute housing need.
+Since 1996, each local authority has been obliged to submit a quarterly summary of homelessness activity, logging the incidence of homelessness and local authorities' response to acute housing need.
 These data - the 'P1E' returns - were submitted by all local authorities, and this information provides essential longitudinal data on homelessness trends.
 The P1E system was revised with the introduction of the Homelessness Reduction Act in 2018.
 This process introduced the Homeless Case Level Information Collection (H-CLIC).
 The new system aimed to collect more data on why households become homeless.

 The value of the system rests in the fact that local authorities will be seeking information to justify their accepting a homelessness prevention or relief duty.
 The local authority officer will therefore need to be satisfied that an illegal eviction is being threatened or has actually taken place.
-To log a case under this heading, local authorities have to agree that "The applicant was evicted by their landlord or agent without due legal process when they had the right to continue to occupy."
-15
+To log a case under this heading, local authorities have to agree that "The applicant was evicted by their landlord or agent without due legal process when they had the right to continue to occupy."14